 A mesh network uses multiple router nodes, all connected wirelessly (or via cable) to extend the signal of the area in which they are placed.

-If you need assistance with How to set up a mesh network with your Huawei Fibre router using the Huawei AI Life app read our article for assistance with the set up.
+If you need assistance with TP-Link Deco WiFi mesh system setup and how to set up a mesh network with your Huawei Fibre router using the Huawei AI Life app, please read our article for assistance with the set up.

 With Afrihost your internet package can easily be upgraded in ClientZone.

 This will allow you to have a faster internet speed, easier data transmission and allow for more devices to be connected.